Muazu Africa — Infrastructure to Stop Rural Value Leakage

 Focus Areas

-Value retention, market access, data infrastructure
+Value retention strategy, market access, funder readiness, GESI data collection

 Coming Up